BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Socrates.md

 - It is the **fact** about human **psychology**, that people **know what is pleasant** for them
 - It is the **fact** about human **psychology**, that people **evaluate long-term pleasant as good**
 - He does not defines **Happiness**
+- Happiness is a non-instrumental good
+- Virtues are instrumental good for achieving happiness
 - Tried to find :
     - how we may reduce moral properties to non-moral terms (epistemological condition).
 E.g.: justice is an Aethean Law
     - which property makes all X be X (explanatory demand).
 E.g.: justice is not an Aethian Law, because if Aethian Law changes - justice may stays same